bellaliu2023/The-Physics-Grid/software/waves-and-acoustics.md

 ## Sound

+- [HelixSoundPhysics](https://github.com/Helix128/HelixSoundPhysics) - Simple approximated dynamic sound physics (occlusion and reverb) for Unity.
+This package does not come with any audio tracks (i will make a simpler footstep demo later).In order to use the demo scene you must download and set the audio track in the audio source.

 - [jjicalc - Java Just Intonation Calculator](https://sourceforge.net/projects/jjicalc/) - This is a Java Just Intonation Calculator.
 It allows users on many platforms to calculate and hear just tunings.
 It will support saving and opening tunigs and opening spreadsheet documents and allow users to send tunings to their synthesizers, via MIDI

 - [MRCWA](https://sourceforge.net/projects/mrcwa/) - MRCWA - Multilayer Rigorous Coupled Wave Analysis is a fast, flexible optical grating solver.
 It calculates an exact solution to the Maxwell equations for the diffraction of light from an optical grating with arbitrary profile and materials.